-The Modbus TCP device uses a subset of the standard Modbus TCP function code to access device-dependent information.
-Modbus TCP function code is defined as below.
+The Modbus TCP/IP device uses a subset of the standard Modbus TCP/IP function code to access device-dependent information.
+Modbus TCP/IP function code is defined as below.

-FC Name Usage 01 Read Coils Read the state of a digital output 02 Read Input Status Read the state of a digital input 03 Read Holding Register Read holding register in 16-bits register Read Holding Register format

-04 Read Input Registers Read data in 16-bits register format 05 Write Coil Write data to force a digital output ON/OFF 06 Write Single Register Write data in 16-bits register format 15 15 Force Multiple Coils Write data to force multiple consecutive 12 coils
+FC Name Usage 01 Read Coils Read the state of a digital output 02 Read Input Status Read the state of a digital input 03 Read Holding Register Read holding register in 16-bits register format 04 Read Input Registers Read data in 16-bits register format 05 Write Coil Write data to force a digital output ON/OFF 06 Write Single Register Write data in 16-bits register format 15 Force Multiple Coils Write data to force multiple consecutive coils

-The MDI-110 device supports the function code 04, which name is Read Input Registers.
-With this support, the remove SCADA or other Modbus TCP application can poll the information of the device and monitor the major status of the switch.
+The Managed Switch supports the function code 04, which name is Read Input Registers.
+With this support, the remove SCADA or other Modbus TCP/IP application can poll the information of the device and monitor the major status of the switch.